Aspergillus flavus: Plant parasitism

-Morphology and pathology
+Morphology

 Aspergillus flavus colonies are commonly powdery masses of yellowish-green spores on the upper surface and reddish-gold on the lower surface.
 In both grains and legumes, infection is minimized to small areas, and discoloration and dullness of affected areas is often seen.
 Growth is rapid and colonies appear powdery in texture.

 Hyphal growth usually occurs by thread-like branching and produces mycelia.
 Hyphae are septate and hyaline.
 Once established, the mycelium secretes degradative enzymes or proteins which can break down complex nutrients (food).
 Individual hyphae strands are not typically seen by the unaided eye; however, conidia producing thick mycelial mats are often seen.
 The conidiospores are asexual spores produced by A. flavus during reproduction.

 The conidiophores of A. flavus are rough and colorless.
 Phialides are both uniseriate (arranged in one row) and biseriate.

 Recently, Petromyces was identified as the sexual reproductive stage of A. flavus, where the ascospores develop within sclerotia.
 The sexual state of this heterothallic fungus arises when strains of opposite mating type are cultured together.
 Sexual reproduction occurs between sexually compatible strains belonging to different vegetative compatibility groups.

 Aspergillus flavus is complex in its morphology and can be classified into two groups based on the size of sclerotia produced.
 Group I consists of L strains with sclerotia greater than 400 μm in diameter.
 Group II consists of S strains with sclerotia less than 400 μm in diameter.
 Both L and S strains can produce the two most common aflatoxins (B1 and B2).
 Unique to the S strains is the production of aflatoxin G1 and G2 which typically are not produced by A. flavus.
 The L strain is more aggressive than the S strain, but produces less aflatoxin in culture.
 The L strain also has a more acidic homoeostatic point and produces less sclerotia than the S strain under more limiting conditions.

-Disease cycle

-Aspergillus flavus overwinters in the soil and appears as propagules on decaying matter, either as mycelia or sclerotia.
-Sclerotia germinate to produce additional hyphae and asexual spores called conidia.
-These conidia are said to be the primary inoculum for A. flavus.
-The propagules in the soil, which are now conidia, are dispersed by wind and insects, such as stink bugs or lygus bugs.
-The conidia can land on and infect either grains or legumes.

-The spores enter the corn through the silks and thus infect the kernel.
-Conidiophores and conidia are produced in the spring from sclerotial surfaces.
-There is a secondary inoculum for A. flavus, which is conidia on leaf parts and leaves.
-A. flavus grows on leaves after damage by leaf-feeding insects.
-Insects are said to be a source of inoculum and promote inoculum production.